© Donal G. Burke 2013

 The taking of Meelick and Brackloon 1557

 From the mid sixteenth century the officials of the Tudor Crown of England made significant developments in extending the power of the monarch across the country.
 In 1557 Brackloon was attacked by the forces of the then Lord Deputy in his campaign to remove the rebel O Connors of the Midlands from their supporters in O Madden’s territory.
-After having received the submission of Breasal dubh O Madden, one of the two joint-chieftains of Síl Anmchadha at Cloghan castle in Lusmagh the Lord Deputy proceeded against the castle at Meelick, wherein the rebels were holding out.
+After having received the submission at Cloghan Castle in Lusmagh of Breasal dubh O Madden, one of the two joint-chieftains of Síl Anmchadha, the Lord Deputy proceeded against the castle at Meelick, wherein the rebels were holding out.
 After putting those defending Meelick castle to flight, Brackloon was taken by the Lord Deputy’s forces and Donogh McCollo O Madden ‘together with others of the warders’ was killed.
 (From about that time the English regained an intermittent control over Meelick and its manor lands, leasing it to those regarded as loyal or of potential service to the Crown.)

 While the territory of Síl Anmchadha was ruled by two joint-chieftains at that time; Melaghlin modartha and Breasal dubh O Madden, the principal rebels banished from the territory in the aftermath were the sons of Melaghlin balbh O Madden, among whom would have been Owen, a younger son who later in the century would be seated at Cloghan in Lusmagh.

-Rory McColloe O Madden was resident at Brackloon about 1570 in which year he received a pardon from the Queen.[ii]
+About 1570 Rory McColloe O Madden was resident at Brackloon in which year he received a pardon from the Queen.[ii]
 (He was again pardoned in 1581.)
 It is unclear if Rory McCollo was a younger brother of that Donogh McCollo killed in 1557.
-Rory McCollo appears to have a brother named Donogh, whose son Feriagh was mentioned in an inquisition of 1629, but the dates would suggest that this Donogh, brother of Rory may have been a younger man than the warder killed in 1557.[iii]
+Rory McCollo may have had a brother named Donogh, whose son Feriagh was mentioned in an inquisition of 1629, but the dates would suggest that this Donogh, brother of Rory may have been a younger man than the warder killed in 1557.[iii]

 Composition of Connacht 1585

-Ambrose maol was still alive into the late 1630s and was given in the mid seventeenth century ‘Books of Survey and Distribution’ as ‘Ambrose moyle (or ‘meol’) O Maddin’.
+Although Rory mcCollo had a number of sons, the senior-most of whom was Ambrose maol, the inquisition of 1629 stated that his heir was ffearigh mcDonnogh (ie. ffearigh son of Donnogh), who was of age and married. ffearigh mcDonnogh was described as Rory’s ‘nepos’, a term that has been used to indicate either nephew or grandson.
+There is no known surviving reference to Donnogh son of Rory in contemporary pardons or fiants and as early as 1585 it was Ambrose maol who was mentioned alongside his father as having been pardoned by the Crown.
+In addition, while ffearigh is described as heir, the transaction of 1592 makes provision for the use of Rory’s lands after his death firstly by Ambrose maol ‘filius prefati Rogeri’.
+If ‘nepos’ was intended to suggest a nephew, it is difficult to see how a nephew would be Rory’s heir under the English laws of succession rather than his sons unless there was some underlying previous entitlement to the property on the part of ffearigh’s father.
+In such an event, it may indicate that Donnogh had been an elder brother of Rory mcCollo but in any event it would appear that Ambrose maol came into possession of the greater part of his father’s estate including the castle of Brackloon.[iv]
+Ambrose maol was still alive into the mid 1630s and was given in the mid seventeenth century ‘Books of Survey and Distribution’ as ‘Ambrose moyle (or ‘meol’) O Maddin’.
 It would appear therefrom that most of his property about 1637 lay in the eastern part of Clonfert parish.
 In that parish he held lands in Esker, Killnaborris, Kilmacshane, Cankilly (including bog common), Killeragh, Fynagh and Ballinakill.
 In Meelick parish he held lands on Incherke and held property in Lusmagh parish.
 He also held the quarter of Cagalla in his own right but the lands of Brackloon, Clonkea and Killoran were identified as the property of the Bishop and O Madden appears to have continued to rent the lands upon which his tower-house stood from the Protestant Bishop at that time.

 Cromwellian Period and the Restoration